nights192/stable-diffusion-klms/README.md

 As the latest versions of the optimized stable diffusion fork do not permit k_lms filtering due to their architectural decisions, this version is to be permanently behind pending a greater rearchitecting effort.

+# Update: Added support for weighted prompts (based on the code from @lstein's [repo](https://github.com/lstein/stable-diffusion))

+- You can now use weighted prompts to put relative emphasis on certain words. eg. `--prompt tabby cat:0.25 white duck:0.75 hybrid`.
+- The number followed by the colon represents the weight given to the words before the colon.
+  The weights can be fractions or integers.

 # Update: Added support for specifying image seed

 - The code will now give the seed number along with each generated image.
 To generate the same image again, just specify the seed using `--seed` argument.
 Also, images will be saved with its seed number as its name.